-We currently use the Grow plan for £25 per month, and that means we’re entitled to £10K fee-free transfers.
-Otherwise, the markup on the free plan is 0.4% which could cost you around £40 in conversion fees if you didn’t have this.
+We currently use the Grow plan which starts at £19 per month, and that means we’re entitled to £10K fee-free transfers.
+Otherwise, the markup on the free plan is 0.6% which could cost you around £60 in conversion fees if you didn’t have this.

 There are lots of reasons to upgrade your personal plan to a business plan if you’re self-employed, but one of the main reasons to do so is that you’ll avoid these intermediary fees.

 There's also an account called Revolut Pro, which is aimed towards freelancers and those with a side hustle.
 Although relatively new, it's a great option as there are some awesome benefits.
 These include:

 Another great reason to use Revolut is the number of additional features that are included with their plans, that aren’t banking related!